What Is Charging Order Protection?

 - Creditor asks the court for a charging order against your LLC membership interest.

-- Court grants charging order — creditor now has a lien on your right to receive distributions from the LLC.
+- Court grants charging order, which is generally a lien on your right to receive distributions from the LLC.

 - LLC manager (you or your trustee) decides not to make distributions while the charging order is active.
 Profits stay in the LLC, reinvested or held in reserves.